LeivoSepp/Smart-heating-management-with-Shelly/README.md

 10.  ``relayID: 0`` - Configures the Shelly relay ID when using a Shelly device with multiple relays.
 Default ``0``.

 ## Important To Know

-* <p>When the script is stopped, all schedules are deleted.
+* <p>When the script is stopped, the schedule is deleted.
 Shelly only follows the heating algorithm when the script is running.</p>
 * <p>Only one script can run at a time on newer Shelly devices using Virtual Components, as they are limited to a maximum of 10 components.</p>
 * <p>Up to two instances of this script can run concurrently in KVS mode, both employing different algorithm.
 These instances can either operate with the same switch output using Shelly Plus 1 or use different switch outputs, as supported by devices like Shelly Plus 2PM.</p>
 * <p>This script creates a special "watchdog" script.
 This "watchdog" script ensures proper cleanup when the heating script is stopped or deleted.</p>
-* <p>To mitigate the impact of internet outages, this script uses parameter heating time to turn on heating based on historically cheap hours.</p>
+* <p>To mitigate the impact of internet outages, this script uses parameter ``heating time`` to turn on heating based on historically cheap hours.</p>
-* <p>The "enable" button for this script must be activated.
+* <p>The "Run on startup" button for this script must be activated.
 This setting ensures that the script starts after a power outage, restart, or firmware update.</p>
-* <p>This script exclusively handles schedulers generated by its own processes.
-This script is designed to delete only those schedulers that it has created.</p>
+* <p>This script exclusively handles scheduler generated by its own processes.
+This script is designed to delete only the scheduler that it has created.</p>
 * <p>This solution will only have benefits if you have an hourly priced energy contract.
 If your energy contract features a flat rate, this solution will not contribute to reducing your energy bill.</p>
 * This script depends on the internet and these two services:
     * Electricity market price from [Elering API](https://dashboard.elering.ee/assets/api-doc.html#/nps-controller/getPriceUsingGET),